 - By prioritizing accurate, culturally appropriate, and accessible translations, researchers can improve patient recruitment and retention rates, leading to more effective and ethical clinical trials and better outcomes for patients.

 Legal and Regulatory Requirements for Translation in Clinical Trials

 To comply with legal and ethical requirements, accurately translating clinical trial documentation is crucial.
 Legal regulations in many countries mandate the translation of documents, including informed consent forms.
-For example conducting clinical trials in japan.
-PMDA recommends you to translate all the patient related documents into Japanese
+For example, conducting clinical trials in Japan.
+PMDA recommends you translate all the patient-related documents into Japanese